Uvacoder/port-scriptedpixels/content/blog/my-custom-24-column-responsive-grid-thanks-for-nothing-twitter-bootstrap.md

 ---
 title: "My custom 24 column responsive grid...thanks, for nothing, twitter bootstrap!"
 date: "2013-09-04"
+description: 'A custom 24 responsive grid'
+tags: ['Responsive web development', 'Front-end', 'CSS', 'HTML']
+category: 'Web Development'
 ---

 I made this a little while back and have since used it in all my new website builds.

-Here it is in action: video.instagram, img.instagram {width: 100% !important; height: auto !important;}
-_A video of my very own #responsive #framework #html #css3 #mediaqueries #DIY #grid #webdev #scriptedpixels #MobileDev by @[scriptedpixels](https://instagram.com/scriptedpixels)_

-DEMO I've finally added a direct link to the [Demo here](https://scriptedpixels.co.uk/playground/basicresponsivegrid/ "Scripted Pixels 24 column demo")
+Here it is in [action](https://scriptedpixels.co.uk/playground/basicresponsivegrid/ "Scripted Pixels 24 column demo")

 WHY?
 I was working a late night on a project and decided to investigate some general frameworks and twitter bootstrap was appearing on all the blogs, plus I had heard a lot, good and bad, about it.
 With the majority of reviews being good; I decided to download it and give it a try.